Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

 As primers are formulated to diminish the appearance of age-related imperfections and help create a luminous effect, many also have formulations that extend the ever-important hydration throughout the day to ensure skin remains plumped and smooth.

 When choosing a foundation, opt for one that is light and offers buildable coverage.
 With constantly changing formulations, many foundations offer skin treatment benefits, as well as SPF protection.
-Rose Vella says, as an example, the Charlotte Tilbury Light Wonder Foundation “has an amazing transformational effect … It has a retinol in there, which is also day[time] safe, that improves the skin overtime as well as giving this instant luminous, dewy finish.”
+Rose Vella says, as an example, the Charlotte Tilbury Light Wonder Foundation has an amazing transformational effect

 And for foundation on mature skin, a lighter approach is what will achieve a luminous, natural rather than cakey look.